Say hello to the only cookie you’ll ever need.

 - Loosely cover and chill in the refrigerator for at least 30 minutes or overnight.

 - Preheat oven to 375 degrees F (190 C).
 Scoop out 1 /1/2-Tablespoon amounts of dough (I like this scoop) and form into small discs (see photo).
 Place on a bare or parchment-lined baking sheet with about a 1-inch gap in between each cookie to allow for spreading.
-There should be about 12 cookies.
+There should be about 12 cookies (amount as original recipe is written // adjust if altering batch size).

 - Bake for 12-15 minutes or until the edges are golden brown.
 Be careful not to burn (especially on the bottoms).